Photon-Data/photon-hdf5/docs/phdata.rst

 ^^^^^^^^^^^^^^^^

-*New in version 0.5.* The group ``/setup/detectors/`` contains arrays with one element per detector (detector id aka pixel).
+*New in version 0.5.* The group ``/setup/detectors/`` contains arrays with one element per detector (detector ID).
 This group may be **absent** *if* the :ref:`/photon_data/<photon_data>` group(s) do **not** contain ``detectors`` arrays.
 The allowed fields are: